-You can support clients with ways to improve their Employee Value Proposition (EVP), for example by encouraging them to think about:
+Educate clients on ways to improve their Employee Value Proposition (EVP) by thinking about:

-- Deploying more inclusive recruitment practices - The importance of recruiting from a more diverse talent pool Nonmonetary incentives to attract and retain talent, and more - How they talk about their company's story, their values and why this is a great place to work. - Conduct salary benchmarking surveys and give your clients the information they need to make the right recruitment decisions. - Offer something new and unique to your clients and strengthen your ties with them.
+- Deploying more inclusive recruitment practices - The importance of recruiting from a more diverse talent pool - Non-monetary incentives to attract and retain talent, and more - How they talk about their company's story, their values and why this is a great place to work.

+Conduct salary benchmarking surveys and give your clients the information they need to make the right recruitment decisions.

+Offer something new and unique to your clients and strengthen your ties with them.
 REC's data can help.